-Basil is a great addition to any sunny bed or container.
+Basil is not only a great addition to any recipe, but to any sunny bed or container as well.
 Most varieties grow about 18 inches tall, but some reach 3 feet.
 Add lively color to your landscape by choosing selections that have purple or bronze foliage.

 Test Garden Tip: Basil doesn't hold up in the cold; start it outdoors from seed only when all threat of frost has passed.
 Most basils have the best flavor before they bloom.